 Denton Divorce and Family Law Attorneys

 Going through a divorce is one of the most challenging matters a person can face.
 You may be concerned with your ability to move forward with your life, keep your property, or see your children.
-The family law attorneys of Coffey & Peace have more than 60 years of experience helping people like you address these types of concerns.
+The family law and divorce attorneys of Coffey & Peace have more than 60 years of experience helping people like you address these types of concerns.
 We will work tirelessly to help you have a life after your divorce.

 The Denton family law attorneys at Coffey & Peace will partner with you through every step of the divorce process, answering every single one of your questions, evaluating your unique situation, and guiding you in all the options available to you under Texas law.
 We will create a divorce settlement that meets your specific needs and helps you achieve the outcome you desire.
 If an out-of-court agreement cannot be attained, we have the experience, resources, and skills to fight your case in the courtroom.

 According to Texas law, an individual can file for divorce after residing in the state for six months and the county in which it is filed for 90 days.
 Similar to other civil lawsuits, the spouse pursuing divorce must first file the petition and a completed report for the district clerk and then serve the papers to the other person.

 A number of judges require couples to undergo counseling before the divorce case is heard.
 Once this period is complete, the counselor proffers a review of whether any reconciliation can be expected.
 Depending on the statement, if reconciliation is possible, the court may order further counseling for up to 60 days.
 If, however, the counseling fails to result in reconciliation, the divorce proceedings can continue.

 Contact our family law attorneys at 940-591-6006 in Denton to learn more about how we can help you.

 When considering divorce, you have two possible paths in which to move forward: Collaborative Law and Divorce Litigation.